No state in the union has an A in financial literacy

 According to the report, financial illiteracy was one of the causes of the Great Recession.
 “To minimize the impact of any future financial crisis, Americans must be educated in personal finance.”

-Even those states earning high grades are just the best among a large group of low-performing states, so don’t be fooled by states who have a passing grade.
+Even those states earning high grades are just the best among a large group of low-performing states.
+Don’t let the states who have a passing grade fool you.
 States that received a C grade or above make up less than half — 45 percent — of the U.S. adult population.
 That means most of us live in less-than-stellar states.

 What can we do now?